.....Welcome to "Ken" The Trader.....

 Editor's trading tips of the month: Some profitable commodity futures traders use Fibonacci numbers in their trading.
 Here is the fibonacci number sequence under 1,000: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987.
 Please note, each subsequent number always equals the sum of the prior two numbers in the Fibonacci sequence.

 The sunflower is a good example in nature of the fibonacci series of numbers what with sunflowers having florets in fibonacci number spirals of 34 and 55 around the sunflower's outside area.
 As an interesting note, the sunflower photo image to the right is using Fibonacci ratios itself what with its 233 width by 144 height, and 8 pixel border.

 The Golden Ratio a.k.a.
-Golden Ratio is closely related to the Fibonacci number series, with the numbers 0.618 and 1.618 being most important.
-On a more personal trading level, successful commodity futures traders like Ken have also discovered 38% 50% and 62% time or price retracement ratios to be potentially profitable trading tools, especially 50%.
+The Golden Ratio is closely related to the Fibonacci number series, with the numbers 0.618 and 1.618 considered to be the most important Fib Numbers.
+On a more personal trading level, successful commodity futures traders like Ken have also discovered 38% 50% and 62% time or price retracement ratios to be a potentially profitable trading tool, especially 50%.
 However, the most important Fibonacci ratios are always 1.618 (uppercase Phi), and 0.618 (lowercase phi).
 1.618 is also well known as the "Golden Ratio" or referred to as the Golden Mean.
 More information regarding Fibonacci Numbers.

-Ken the Commodity Trader will have new position trading and day trading tips plus details on these unique and interesting trading methods later, so please visit ken.org on a regular basis.
-In the meantime, please contact us if you are interested in personal consultation on an hourly prepaid flat-fee basis regarding your commodity futures trading.
+Ken the Commodity Trader will have new position trading and day trading tips, plus details on these unique and interesting trading methods later, so please visit ken.org on a regular basis.
+In the meantime, please contact us if you are interested in personal consultation on an hourly prepaid basis about commodity futures trading.